marteinn/wagtail-alt-generator/README.md

 $ pip install wagtailaltgenerator
 ```

+Depending on your selected provider, you might also need extra requirements (example `pip install wagtailaltgenerator[rekognition]`.
+Please check the install instructions for the various providers below.

 ## Quick Setup (on Microsoft Cognitive Service)

+1. Install `pip install wagtailaltgenerator`
-1. Register an account on [Microsoft Cognitive Service](https://www.microsoft.com/cognitive-services/)
+2. Register an account on [Microsoft Cognitive Service](https://www.microsoft.com/cognitive-services/)
-2. Retrieve API key for the product `Computer Vision - Preview`
+3. Retrieve API key for the product `Computer Vision - Preview`
-3. Add the key to your django settings:
+4. Add the key to your django settings:

     ```
     COMPUTER_VISION_API_KEY = 'yourkey'
     ```
-4. Make sure `wagtailaltgenerator` is added to your `INSTALLED_APPS`.
+5. Make sure `wagtailaltgenerator` is added to your `INSTALLED_APPS`.

     ```python
     INSTALLED_APPS = (